 I never stopped working on trying to put things right in my own life.
 Over the years I have learned a different way to be from those moments and have never looked back.
 It has set me up for me to be able to see and do things differently.

-Unfortunately, for some of us, being self-absorbed may sometimes be associated with ego and if it is the ego talking the ego won’t let us stop there, but again we must work on that.
+Sadly, for some of us, being self-absorbed may sometimes be associated with ego and if it is the ego talking the ego won’t let us stop there, but again we must work on that.